FarzanaShahdn/Data-Analysis-Portfolio-/README.md

 - **Records:** 2,216 customers
 - **Features:** Demographics, product spending, and marketing campaign responses

-**Business Questions**
-1. Which product categories generate the most revenue?
-2. What are the demographics (age, income) of customers who respond to campaigns?
-3. Which marketing campaigns are most effective?

 **Skills Demonstrated**
 - Data Cleaning & Preparation (handling missing values, feature engineering)